-The Investigator will need to compile a report (template Appendix 6) and make a recommendation, based on their findings, whether or not to pursue further action under the disciplinary policy.
-Where the investigation has established that there is no case to answer or where there are significant mitigating factors identified, the panel may (with the agreement of the Vice Principal) revert the Stage three process to more informal coaching and mentoring support rather than a formal hearing, where this is deemed more appropriate.
+The Investigator will need to compile a report in chronological order ensuring all evidence has been collated (template Appendix 6) and make a recommendation, based on their findings (evidence based), whether or not to pursue further action under the disciplinary policy.
+Where the investigation has established that there is no case to answer or where there are significant mitigating factors identified, the Director may (with the agreement of the College Vice Principal) revert the Stage three process to more informal coaching and mentoring support rather than a formal hearing, where this is deemed more appropriate.

 In all cases, whether the student has been suspended or not, the student in question will be notified in writing at least five days in advance that they will be required to attend a disciplinary hearing relating to the actions giving rise to the Stage Three Disciplinary Hearing.
-A copy of the letter will be sent to the parent/carer in the case of those students under the age of 18, with the expectation that the parent/carer attends the disciplinary hearing with the student.
+A copy of the letter will be sent to the parent/carer including other professionals as required in the case of vulnerable students in the case of those students under the age of 18, with the expectation that the parent/carer attends the disciplinary hearing with the student.
 The disciplinary hearing will normally take place within 10 working days of the incident or suspension.
 (The following letters may be used to support communications: Notice of Disciplinary Hearing Letter SDP5, SDP5a Notice of Disciplinary Hearing Letter (Stage Three) for Attendance Commitment or Behaviour.)
 Additionally, a text message will be sent to Parent/Carer to advise them of the stage three meeting date/time.
-If the student is suspended arrangements for work to be accessed via the VLE should be made.
+If the student is suspended arrangements for work to be accessed via the VLE should be made, unless this is not possible due to safeguarding concerns.